 Mental Health and Emotional Well-Being Awards for Schools

-We are currently working towards achievement of this.
+We are exceptionally proud to have achieved the Mental Health and Emotional Well Being award for schools.
 Thank you for your suggestions, evaluations and participation in all of the events we have organised relating to raising awareness of mental health and emotional well-being amongst our whole-school community.
 So far, we've made a real difference in our approach to this important area of development and will strive to keep improving the quality of our provision.

-Useful links for children to support their emotional well-being:
+Useful resources and websites for children to support their emotional well-being:

 Useful links and documents for parents and carers: